Clinical trials are scientific research studies used to discover new or better cancer treatments and care.

 - You will get an excellent standard of care and be closely monitored by leading doctors, research nurses and other experts.

 - Research shows that patients treated in clinical trials usually fare better than those who are not involved.

 - You will be helping researchers develop new treatments for breast cancer that will help women in the future.

-- There may be side effects which you find difficult to manage (in which case you can leave the trial).
+- There may be side effects which you find difficult to manage.
+If this is the case, you can choose to leave the trial.

 - You may need to set aside extra time for appointments.